willguibr/willguibr/README.md

 ---

-I am a Solutions Architect | Technology Alliances at Zscaler, and the original developer/creator of several DevOps tools to enable Zscaler cloud automation using HashiCorp products such as Terraform and Consul, Ansible, Crossplane and Pulumi.
+I am a Principal Solutions Architect | Technology Alliances at Zscaler, and the original developer/creator of several DevOps tools to enable Zscaler cloud automation using HashiCorp products such as Terraform and Consul, Ansible, Crossplane and Pulumi.
 I am also the author of multiple blog articles, and videos in the [Zscaler Community](https://community.zscaler.com/tag/devops).
 Passionate about helping people get into cloud, sharing my learnings in cloud, DevOps and DevSecOps.

 ---